artsyl3/DOM-Manipulation/README.md

 # DOM-Manipulation

-Unit Display width and height of the window.
+Unit Displays width and height of the window.

 ## Preview